 Kubernetes reports a warning to the client.

-Future versions of Kubernetes might not implement that unofficial timezone mechanism at all.
+Future versions of Kubernetes will prevent setting the unofficial timezone mechanism entirely.

 Modifying a CronJob